Meniscal Allografts and Collagen Meniscus Implants

 POLICY

-Meniscal allograft transplantation for the treatment of focal articular cartilage lesions is considered medically necessary if the medical appropriateness criteria are met.
+Meniscal allograft transplantation is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

-Meniscal allograft transplantation for the treatment of other conditions/diseases is considered investigational.
+Meniscal allograft transplantation for all other indications is considered investigational.

 Any device utilized for this procedure must have FDA approval specific to the indication, otherwise it will be considered investigational.